imtapps/django-wizard/README.txt

 That view then must instantiate the wizard passing it the url name, and a list of steps.
-Then the wizard's handle_request method should be called and returned with the request and the current step name (From the url)
+Then the wizard's handle_request method should be called and returned with the request and the current step name (From the url):

 	def my_view(request, step):
 	    Wizard('new_wizard', [('StepOne', mysteps.StepOne), ('StepTwo', mysteps.StepTwo)])